Feral chital deer

 - Exclusion fencing while expensive can be an effective method of protecting intensive agriculture from feral deer impacts.

-- Chital deer is a restricted invasive animal under the Biosecurity Act 2014.
+- Feral chital deer is a restricted invasive animal under the Biosecurity Act 2014.

-- It must not be kept, moved, fed, given away, sold, or released into the environment without a permit.
+- It must not be kept, moved, fed, given away, sold, or released into the environment.